Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-Our experimental study has provided insights into the interplay between Anderson localization and Fermi acceleration within the context of quantum transport.
-We have demonstrated a system that exhibits a broad tunability of anomalous diffusion, ranging from subdiffusion to superdiffusion, while closely approaching the regime of ballistic transport.
+We have demonstrated a system that exhibits a broad tunability of anomalous diffusion during experimentally achievable timescales, ranging from subdiffusion to superdiffusion, while reaching the regime of ballistic transport.
 Our findings elucidate the intriguing dynamics of matter waves in time-varying random force fields, establishing an experimental platform to investigate Fermi acceleration in quantum systems.
-An interesting prospect will be to reveal the criterion when Anderson localization breaks down and Fermi acceleration sets in more closely.
-Furthermore, achieving decorrelation timescales below the inverse Fermi energy could allow access to the regime of hyper transport, which will allow to experimentally explore the maximum achievable acceleration rate in Fermi acceleration.
+An interesting prospect will be to achieve decorrelation timescales faster than the inverse Fermi energy.
+Then, we can explore the maximum achievable rate of Fermi acceleration experimentally and discern whether our system tends asymptotically to the universal $\alpha = 2$~\cite{aguer_classical_2010} or if hyper transport as in Ref.~\cite{levi_hyper-transport_2012} is achievable.
 Moreover, it will be interesting in future studies to explore the contributions of particle interactions or superfluidity, as our system is generally capable of creating a strongly interacting Fermi gas along the crossover from a molecular Bose-Einstein condensate (BEC) to a Bardeen-Cooper-Schrieffer (BCS) superfluid~\cite{ganger_versatile_2018, koch_quantum_2023}.
 Finally, this degree of tunable anomalous diffusion might be of value in related applications of wave phenomena, such as atomtronics, electronics, and (electro)chemical settings, where precise control over the transport velocity would be highly desirable. \\

-We thank M. Fleischhauer, C. A. R. S\'a de Melo, A. Buchleitner, T. Enss, D. Hern\'andez-Rajkov, G. Roati, and E. Lutz for fruitful discussions as well as B. Moser, I. Cardoso Barbosa, and B. Nagler for carefully reading the manuscript.
+We thank M.~Fleischhauer, C.A.R.~S\'a de Melo, A.~Buchleitner, T.~Enss, D.~Hern\'andez-Rajkov, G.~Roati, and E.~Lutz for discussions as well as B.~Moser, I.~Cardoso Barbosa, and B.~Nagler for carefully reading the manuscript.
 This work was supported by the German Research Foundation (DFG) through the Collaborative Research Center Sonderforschungsbereich SFB/TR185 (Project 277625399).
-M.K.-E. acknowledges support by the Quantum Initiative Rhineland-Palatinate QUIP.
+M.K.-E. acknowledges support by the Quantum Initiative Rhineland-Palatinate QUIP Research Initiative Quantum Computing for Artificial Intelligence QC-AI.
 J.K. acknowledges support by the Max Planck Graduate Center with the Johannes Gutenberg-Universität Mainz.